Roberto Quintana, WFA

 Roberto extended the dome below the retaining wall using the struts and hubs he did not need in the door opening.
 We were now ready to invite in the dome-raising team.

 The hubs and struts for the first four rows went together easily with the stainless steel nuts and bolts.
-The clean, finished Sonostar hub design is very efficient and handsome.
+The clean finished Sonostar geodome connector design is very efficient and handsome.

 The team worked together beautifully, following the Sonostar instruction map and double checking each other's work.
 By the fifth row, everyone was up on ladders and scaffolding.